Nuclear Care Partners host national day of remembrance event in Richland - NewsBreak

 Trick or Treat safely in the Tri-Cities

-Halloween is a night when children go out and collect candy.
+Kennewick, Wash. - Halloween is a night when children go out and collect candy.
 Most people know their neighbors and know they hand out perfectly safe candy.
-Pasco Fire Department public information officer Ben Shearer says you should still check your kids’ candy.
-Shearer tells me ” If it’s not wrapped up...
+Pasco Fire Department public information officer Ben Shearer says you should still check your kids' candy.
+Shearer tells me " If it's not...

 Grandview Library's new director wants to expand library programming

-Note: UPDATE: One gunshot victim confirmed outside of Shari's in Kennewick